hkirk/swtafp-slides/slides/01/01-intro.md

 - forces you to think in a different way
 - strong type system
-- can do OO like programing in F#
+- easy to learn syntax
 - has access to .NET standard library
-- fully operational on Windows, Linux and Mac via .Net Core
+- works with .Net
 - builds to .Net IL
+- can do OO like programing in F#

 ----